 1. Press Waveforms key and then press Sine softkey.
-The SDG2000X can generate sine waveforms with frequencies from 1μHz to 120MHz.
-By setting Frequency/Period, Amplitude/High level, Offset/Low level and Phase, a sine signal with different parameters can be generated.
+The SDG1000X can generate sine waveforms with frequencies from 1μHz to 60MHz.
+By setting Frequency/Period, Amplitude/High level, Offset/Low level and Phase, a sine waveform with different parameters can be generated.